xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/scene_Tower_of_Kalduk.md

 as you would expect from bare bones covered by thick wool cloak.
 Their hoods rest on their backs revealing clean and polished skulls.
 None of the brown cloaked skeletons look dangerous.
-If not for the white skulls and bare skeletal feet steps sinking in the vast arrays of books, you would be unable to distinguish this from any other library.
+If not for the white skulls and bare skeletal feet steps sinking into soft rugs layered on the floor, you would be unable to distinguish this from any other library.
 Unfortunately the ghastly throne is completely destroying this serene atmosphere.
 Loud black cloaked lich on it is not helping either.